04 The Miller’s Daughter

 The two walked back and entered the barn.
 Caleb, holding a plate covered with a linen cloth, waited at the front with Conall.
 “Good.
 You’re here early,” said Josah.
 Bon Abbi isn’t that far away.
 We won’t be staying long.
 Where’s Graybard?”

-“He’s outside with Dali.
-She is outside and wants to talk with you,” Conall replied.
+“He’s with Dali.
+She is outside the barn and wants to talk with you,” Conall replied.

 Josah uncovered the plate and ate with abandon.
 He threw one of the patties to Ena, who wasn’t interested at first.
 “What does she want to talk about?” he asked.
 “Nothing to drink?”